 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average journey time between Barcelona and Madrid is 3 hours and 2 minutes and the fastest journey time is 2 hours and 30 minutes.
-On an average weekday, there are 25 trains per day travelling from Barcelona to Madrid.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Barcelona and Madrid is 2 hours and 44 minutes, with around 23 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 The AVE train from Barcelona to Madrid is one of the most important high-speed routes in Spain.
 Even if you can travel by plane, car or bus between the two cities, the train is definitely the best way to do so.
 Thanks to the AVE high-speed service, you can take a train from Barcelona city centre and get off in Madrid after only 2h 45m.